Likelihood ratio tests under model misspecification in high dimensions: Testing for equality of covariance matrices

 where the $p \times p$ matrices $\mathbf{A}_{j}$ and $\mathbf{A}$ are defined as

-In the case $\bfy_j\sim\mathcal{N}(\boldsymbol\mu_j, \bfSigma_j)$, $1 \leq j \leq q$, \cite{jiang_yang_2013} and \cite{jiang2015} proved asymptotic normality of the corresponding log-likelihood ratio test statistic under the null hypothesis if the number $q$ of groups is fixed.
-These results were generalized by \cite{dette2020} and \cite{guo2021} for the case of an increasing number $q=q_n$ of groups.
-All of these works dealt only with normally distributed data.
+In the case $\bfy_j\sim\mathcal{N}(\boldsymbol\mu_j, \bfSigma_j)$, $1 \leq j \leq q$, \cite{jiang_yang_2013, jiang2015} proved asymptotic normality of the corresponding log-likelihood ratio test statistic under the null hypothesis if the number $q$ of groups is fixed.
+These results were generalized by \cite{dette2020, guo2021} for the case of an increasing number $q=q_n$ of groups.
+All of these works dealt only with normally distributed data, while the following result shows that a subtle adjustment to the centering term is necessary for non-normal data.
 In the following theorem, we provide the limiting distribution of $\log \Lambda_{n,2}$ under the null hypothesis without imposing a normal assumption on $\bfy_1, \ldots, \bfy_q$ in a high-dimensional setting, where the number of groups is allowed to increase. \begin{theorem} Let the components of $\bfx$ be i.i.d. centered random variables following a continuous distribution with finite $(4+\delta)$th moment for some $\delta>0$.
 Assume that $q=q_n\geq2$ is a possibly increasing integer, $n_j =n_j(n) > p=p_n $ for every $n\in\N$ and $0< \inf_{n\in\N} p/n \leq \sup_{n\in\N} \max_{1 \leq j \leq q} p/n_j < 1$.
 Then it holds under the null hypothesis \eqref{null_eq_cov}

 where